Conor Oberst: Bright Eyes (1995–2011, 2020–present)

-Desaparecidos (2001–2002, 2012–present)
+Desaparecidos (2001–2002, 2010, 2012–2015)

 Oberst is a guitarist and singer for Desaparecidos.
 The music and lyrics of Desaparecidos differ greatly from Bright Eyes, having more in common with punk rock than Oberst's usual folk rock.
 The lyrics are generally social commentary on the state of affairs in America and the pitfalls of the suburban lifestyle, as opposed to the more introspective lyrics of Bright Eyes.
-Desaparecidos was active as a band between 2001–2002 but have regrouped to play shows in the Omaha area.
-They had two releases in 2002: a single for "The Happiest Place on Earth" and the full-length Read Music / Speak Spanish, on Saddle Creek Records.
+Desaparecidos was active as a band between 2001–2002, they re-grouped for several one off shows in the Omaha area during the early 2010's before reuniting fully between 2012–2015.
+Their debut album Read Music / Speak Spanish, was released on February 12, 2002.
+A second full length album Payola, was released on June 23, 2015.

-In 2012, the band regrouped and self-released the 7-inch single "MariKKKopa/Backsell", as well as continuing to tour.
-In 2013, they released two more 7-inches independently, "Anonymous / The Left is Right" and "Te Amo Camila Vallejo / The Underground Man" (dedicated to the Chilean student activist Camila Vallejo), and complemented these releases with yet another tour.
-In 2015, the band announced the release of a new studio album, Payola, on June 23 on Epitaph Records.

-On October 28, 2015, it was announced that Conor Oberst had been hospitalized due to "laryngitis, anxiety, and exhaustion", according to a press release.
-The entirety of Desaparecidos' remaining tour dates were cancelled and Oberst returned to his hometown of Omaha to recuperate.